VedAstro/VedAstro/README.md

  # 🥀 Digital Astrology
-The wisdom of ages, once passed down by word,
+The wisdom of ages, once passed down by word,<br>
-Now stored in circuits, rarely heard.
+Now stored in circuits, rarely heard.<br>

-Once this knowledge was held in minds so keen,
+Once this knowledge was held in minds so keen,<br>
-Now it's coded in machines unseen.
+Now it's coded in machines unseen.<br>

-The human touch, that once gave knowledge birth, Replaced by algorithms, shaping future's girth.
+The human touch, that once gave knowledge birth,<br>
+Replaced by algorithms, shaping future's girth.<br>

 # 🛖 Philosophy
 Philosophy is equivalent to the **scaffolding** used when constructing a building.